AdaCore/spark2014/docs/ug/usage_scenarios.rst

 objective(s) pursued with the use of |SPARK|: :ref:`Prove Absence of Run-Time Errors (AoRTE)`, :ref:`Prove Correct Integration Between Components`, :ref:`Prove Functional Correctness`, etc.

+It may be the case that changing constants into functions makes the code illegal because the constants were used in representation clauses that require static values.
+In that case, compilation switch ``-gnatI`` should be specified when analyzing the modified code with |GNATprove|, so that representation clauses are ignored.
+As representation clauses have no effect on |GNATprove|'s analysis, and their validity is checked by |GNAT Pro| when compiling the original code, the formal verification results are valid for the original code.

 .. _Safe Optimization of Run-Time Checks: